-At VTEX we implement the means to make sure that each person has access to all resources they need to, and only to the resources they need to have access to.
-Roles are set and permissions granted to those roles to reflect those needs and are assigned accordingly.
+At VTEX, we make sure that each person has access to all the resources they need, while at the same time restricting access to only required resources.
+Roles and permissions are assigned accordingly.

 When transmitted, every data managed and processed by VTEX is encrypted.
-Web pages, including their forms, are only served through HTTPS channels and so are our API.
-Those channels are secured by the most up to date protocols and this is also verified by third parties during our certification assessments.
+The data is secured by the most up-to-date technologies, which are also verified by third parties during our certification assessments.

-Access to any personal data is controlled according to the roles and permissions as stated under Virtual Access Control.
-All modifying actions on this kind of data is logged.
-All logs in VTEX are centralized and may be used for auditing.
+Access to any personal data is controlled with roles and permissions, as mentioned under Virtual Access Control.
+Every modification of this kind of data is logged.

-VTEX Cloud Commerce platform comprises 70+ services, each of them with their own infrastructure and lifecycle.
-Every application has their own application servers and databases are always a separate infrastructure, as well.
+VTEX Cloud Commerce platform comprises 70+ services, each of them with its own infrastructure and lifecycle.
+Every application has its own application servers.
+Also, databases are always in a separate infrastructure as well.

-Also, data and processing is segregated in the account level.
+In addition, data and processing is segregated at the account level.
 An Account is the container of any data that belongs to a given tenant.
 By design, there is no way of accessing data without having to refer to the containing account.

-There is separation not only at the account level, but also depending on the type of environment: our stable version runs in servers different than those serving beta versions, which are those candidates that are being validated by users.
+There is separation beyond the account level, depending on the type of environment: our stable version runs in servers different from those serving beta versions, which are versions being validated by users.
 Development environments are also separated from production and beta environments.

 Compliance to standards VTEX is certified to, such as PCI DSS and SOC 2, demands a vulnerability management program to be in place.
 This is ensured by a combination of internal and third-party penetration testing and vulnerability scanning.